Bem-vindo à página oficial da Assembleia da República

 Court of Justice of the European Union

-The CJEU has various remedies for upholding the democratic legitimacy and legality of cases that are brought before it.
+The Court has various remedies for upholding the democratic legitimacy and legality of cases that are brought before it.
 The five most common types of cases are:

-- Reference for a preliminary ruling: this is a ruling by the CJEU on the interpretation of the Treaties or the validity of a provision of EU law.
+– Reference for a preliminary ruling: this is a ruling by the ECJ on the interpretation of the Treaties or the validity of a provision of EU law.

-- Actions for failure to fulfil an obligation: these are used to review Member States' compliance with European Union law.
+– Actions for failure to fulfil an obligation: these are used to review Member States' compliance with EU law.
 The European Commission may bring an action before the Court of Justice for failure to fulfil an obligation by a Member State under EU law.
-Similarly, a Member State may bring an action against another Member State, where the Commission fails to do so.
-The consequences of failure to fulfil an obligation were laid down in the Treaty of Maastricht, which provides for the possibility of sanctions against the offending Member State.
+Similarly, a Member State may bring an action against another Member State, if the Commission fails to do so.
+The consequences of failure to fulfil an obligation were laid down in the Treaty of Maastricht which provides for the possibility of sanctions against the offending Member State.

-- Actions for annulment: this is a remedy available to Member States, the European Parliament, the Council, the Commission, the Court of Auditors, the European Central Bank, the Committee of the Regions and any citizen or legal person.
+– Actions for annulment: this is a remedy available to Member States, the European Parliament, the Council, the Commission, the Court of Auditors, the European Central Bank, the Committee of the Regions and any citizen, company or organisation.
 Under such actions, the legality of legislative acts or legal acts that produce effects on third parties is referred for consideration by the Court.
-Therefore, the Court has jurisdiction to hear actions on grounds of lack of competence, breach of essential formalities, infringement of the Treaties or of any legal provision relating to its implementation.
+The Court has jurisdiction to hear actions on grounds of lack of competence, breach of essential formalities, infringement of the Treaties or of any legal provision relating to its application.

-- Actions for failure to act: the Treaty stipulates that the European Parliament, the Council, and the Commission must make their decisions in accordance with certain rules.
-If they do not do so, the Member States, other European institutions and, in certain cases, citizens or legal persons can appeal to the Court for a declaration of the omission.
+– Actions for failure to act: the Treaty stipulates that the European Parliament, the Council and the Commission must make their decisions in accordance with certain rules.
+If they do not do so, the Member States, other European institutions and, in certain cases, citizens, companies or organisations can apply to the Court for a declaration of the omission.

-- Actions for damages: any citizen or legal person may bring an action seeking compensation for losses caused by an act or omission of the EU institutions or their agents.
+– Actions for damages: any citizen, company or organisation may bring an action seeking compensation for losses caused by an act or omission of the EU institutions or their agents.

-The advocates general assist the CJEU by examining the arguments of the various parties and the evidence, and they are responsible for preparing the draft decision known as the "Opinion of the Advocate General".
+The advocates general assist the CJEU by examining the arguments presented by the various parties and the evidence, and are responsible for preparing the draft decision known as the "Opinion of the Advocate General".

 Under the Treaty of Lisbon, the Court of Justice has jurisdiction to hear actions for breach of the principle of subsidiarity in relation to legislative acts brought by a Member State on its own behalf or on behalf of its national parliament.